Coarse Personalization: Computational solution

-The first order condition implies that the optimal treatment should be chosen such that for all individuals assigned to a unique treatment, the average marginal effect of treatment is equal to the marginal cost of issuing the treatment.
-In the fully granular personalization case, at the individual level, the marginal effect of treatment is set to its marginal cost.
-For example, if treatments were prices, this would be equating the marginal revenue to marginal cost across each assigned group.
-Thus, the coarse personalization solution is a natural generalization of the individual-level equivalence of marginal effects to marginal cost to an average-level equivalence within the assigned treatment groups.
+Coarse personalization can be interpreted as a more regularized version of full personalization.
+Heterogeneous treatment effect estimates and CATEs are known to be noisy \citep{Wager2018,Rafieian2021,Hitsch2024}, and by coarsely assigning segments or groups of customers, firms are able to explicitly choose the level of regularization when using heterogeneous treatment effects to personalize.
+At one extreme, full regularization implies everyone receives the same treatment ($L=1$) and at the other, full personalization implies everyone gets their own fully personalized treatment ($L=N$).
+The coarse personalization framework enables navigation between two extremes while ensuring the profit maximizing groups and treatments are formed at each level of regularization.

-In comparison, for the binary\textbf{ }and\textbf{ }one-dimensional treatment case, as in \citet{Hitsch2018}, the firm would target anyone who has a treatment effect greater than the targeting cost.
-For the one-dimensional continuous treatment case, as in \citet{Dube2017}, the optimal treatment is set such that marginal effect of treatment is equated to marginal cost of treatment.
-In our coarse personalization framework, we have the parallel for a multi-dimensional continuous treatment effect.
-Thus, our first order condition result illustrates the generalization of our intuition from a continuous treatment in one dimension to continuous treatments in $D$ dimensions.
+We also highlight that nonparametric approaches to estimate continuous CATEs have been developed in the machine learning literature \citep{Swaminathan-Joachims-2015,pmlr-v84-kallus18a} and operations literature \citep{Zhou2022}.
+However, these methods either cannot incorporate the concavity condition from Assumption \ref{assu:TE-Concavity} or they require that treatment values for each segment be specified ex ante for computational tractability.
+Thus, without additional adaptions and theoretical adjustments, these methods cannot be directly applied to our setting.

-\subsection{Computational solution}
+\section{Computational solution}

-To solve our coarse personalization problem, we adapt a version of Lloyd's Algorithm (Algorithm \ref{alg:Adapted-Lloyd's-Algorithm}), from \citet{Lloyd1982}.
-Various versions of Lloyd's Algorithm to solve optimal transport problems have been used in the literature \citep{Pollard1982,NIPS2012_c54e7837}.
+To computationally solve our coarse personalization problem, we adapt a version of Lloyd's Algorithm (Algorithm \ref{alg:Adapted-Lloyd's-Algorithm}), from \citet{Lloyd1982} to maximize profits while accounting for all the constraints.
+Our algorithm provides an iterative method to efficiently solve the problem.
+Various versions of Lloyd's Algorithm have been used in the literature to solve optimal transport problems \citep{Pollard1982,NIPS2012_c54e7837}.

-We outline the procedure below and Figure \ref{fig:Adapted-Lloyd's-Algorithm} illustrates the algorithm's optimization procedure for two-dimensional treatments.
-Our formulation of the optimal transport problem falls under the class of mixed-integer linear programs.
-Other methods to solve semidiscrete optimal transport problems can be found in \citet{Peyre2019}.
+Figure \ref{fig:Adapted-Lloyd's-Algorithm} illustrates the algorithm's optimization procedure for two-dimensional treatments.
+Our formulation of the optimal transport problem falls under the class of mixed-integer linear programs; other methods to solve semidiscrete optimal transport problems can be found in \citet{Peyre2019}.
+We discuss the benefits of Algorithm \ref{alg:Adapted-Lloyd's-Algorithm} over the brute force solution via grid search in Section \ref{subsec:Grid-search-comparison}.
+Using the promotions-management setting from our empirical example, we outline the procedure in Online Appendix Section \ref{subsec:Outline-of-Algorithm}.